dctang4/Project-2-329/README.md

 - Allow user to click on character names to find out their basic known info.
 - Allow users to add and remove favorite characters
 - Allow users to create their own hero/villian alias and quirk.
-- A nav bar that with drop down menu in mobile.
+- A nav bar with liks to other pages.
 - stylize the page that best suits the color scheme of My Hero Academia.
 - Create mobile first design.
 - Have responsive design for tablet and destop.